weigandconstruction/portico/README.md

 ## 📋 Requirements

 - Elixir 1.15 or later
-- OpenAPI 3.0 specification in JSON format (incomplete at this time)
+- OpenAPI 3.0 specification in JSON or YAML format

 ### Supported Versions